RedisGraph/RedisGraph/docs/commands.md

 -[:type*minHops..maxHops]→
 ```

-`type`, `minHops` and `maxHops` are all optional and default to: type agnostic, 1 and infinity respectively.
+`type`, `minHops` and `maxHops` are all optional and default to type agnostic, 1 and infinity, respectively.

 When no bounds are given the dots may be omitted.
 The dots may also be omitted when setting only one bound and this implies a fixed length pattern.